ascelin/ascelin.github.io/_posts/2023-07-20-the-hidden-cost-of-the-AI-boom.md

 ---
-title: "Some recent papers on interesting dimensions of biodiversity offsetting"
+title: "The hidden cost of the AI boom: social and environmental exploitation"
 date: 2023-07-20
 categories:
   - Blog